companieshouse/node-session-handler/README.md

 # node-session-handler

-Module provides a way of handling Companies House sessions that have certain structure and use certain encoding.
+Module provides a way of handling Companies House sessions.

 Module offers the following artifacts: